 "Strict" Liability for Dog Bite/Attack Cases

 In many states, dog owners are protected (to some degree) from injury liability the first time their dog injures someone if they had no reason to believe the dog was dangerous.
 This is often called a "one bite" rule.
-In Wisconsin however, a specific statute (Wis.
-Stat.
-Ann. § 174.02) makes the owner "strictly liable", meaning no matter the circumstances, the dog owner is responsible for a personal injury caused by his/her dog.
-Specifically, the statute reads:
+In Wisconsin however, a specific statute (Wisconsin Statutes section 174.02) makes the owner "strictly liable", meaning no matter the circumstances, the dog owner is responsible for a personal injury caused by his/her dog.

 A number of states have enacted laws that place a cap on the amount of damages available to an injured plaintiff in certain kinds of cases.
 Wisconsin has two main laws that may impact an injury case.